Esher: History

 By 1908, Esher contained the fashionable residences of several important figures including Lady Emma Talbot; Sir Robert Hawthorn Collins, the Duchess of Albany and Sir Edgar Vincent, K.C.M.G. who was later created 1st Viscount D'Abernon.

-George Harrison of The Beatles had a house (called Kinfauns) in Esher, during the 1960s.
+George Harrison of The Beatles owned a house named Kinfauns in Esher, in the 1960s.
 The other Beatles were regular visitors to the house, and Harrison's primitive home recording studio.

-Maurice Gibb of the Bee Gees also owned a house called The Firs in Esher, during 1970s–2004 and sold after his death.
-This is where the hit single "Juliet" was written and recorded by Maurice and Robin Gibb for brother Robin's solo album project in the 1980s.
+Maurice Gibb of the Bee Gees owned a home called The Firs in Esher, from the 1970s until 2004, which was sold after his death.
+The hit single "Juliet" was written and recorded by Maurice and Robin Gibb in the Studio at The Firs for Robin's solo album project in the 1980s.

 Sir Arthur Conan Doyle placed the murder of fictional character, Mr. Garcia, in and around Esher in his Sherlock Holmes mystery, "The Adventure of Wisteria Lodge".
-In the mystery, Dr. Watson described his and Sherlock Holmes' arrival in Esher by stating, "It was nearly six c'clock before we found ourselves in the pretty Surrey village of Esher, with Inspector Baynes as our companion."
+In the mystery, Dr. Watson described his and Holmes' arrival in Esher by stating, "It was nearly six o'clock before we found ourselves in the pretty Surrey village of Esher, with Inspector Baynes as our companion."

 Government

-Esher is within the Esher and Walton parliamentary constituency which has been represented by Dominic Raab, a member of the Conservative Party, since 2010.
+Esher is within the Esher and Walton parliamentary constituency which is represented by Monica Harding, a member of the Liberal Democratic party, since July 2024.
 The predecessor Esher parliamentary constituency was replaced on boundary changes before the 1997 general election.

 Esher is part of the East Molesey and Esher ward of Surrey County Council.
 The ward is represented by a Residents' association councillor.

-The town is covered by the Esher ward of Elmbridge Borough Council, which has elections in three years out of four (is elected in thirds) represented by:
+The town is covered by the Esher ward of Elmbridge Borough Council, which has elections in three years out of four (is elected in thirds).
+Esher Town Hall has reverted to its original name of Sandown House and has been converted into apartments.

 Education

 Esher has a mix of state and private schools.
-There are four state primary schools across the area of Esher, Esher Church School, Cranmere, Hinchley Wood and Claygate.
+There are four state primary schools across the postal district of Esher, including Esher Church School and Cranmere in Esher itself, as well as schools in Hinchley Wood and Claygate.
 Esher Church of England High School is the state secondary school in the town of Esher.
-Hinchley Wood School in Hinchley Wood has been an Academy since February 2012.
+Hinchley Wood School in the neighbouring area of Hinchley Wood has been an Academy since February 2012.
 Hinchley Wood is also one of the Further education establishments in the area.
 Esher College is in nearby Thames Ditton.

 Esher is also home to the West End Playgroup & Forest School, a pre-school for 2-5 year olds.

-Economy

-Esher has office buildings in the High Street and its continuation, Portsmouth Road, which has a cluster of entertainment and dining venues.
-Esher has a local (roughly county-level) farmers market held on one Saturday every month, moving forward one week each month.
-Vendors sell locally sourced produce and two riverside farms on the edge of town, one with large shop and grow-your-own are open to the public.
-A light smattering of small businesses, particularly in construction and landscaping pervades the town.
-A large hospice in Esher serves North Surrey, with field staff providing relief to cancer patients.
-Otherwise the town's residents do business or create products from home or elsewhere, such as in the M4 corridor and the City of London.